mlcommons/dynabench/new_builder_evaluation/readme.md

 - AmazonS3FullAccess
 - AmazonSQSFullAccess

-Make sure you store "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY" because you'd have to add them to a .env file.
+Make sure you store "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY" because you have to add them to a .env file.
 Example variable name:

 - AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY